rui-min/PixelValuesProcessing/README.md

 Scan pixel values from .dat files(they can be opened & edited as .txt files) and calculate positional probabilities.
 Sample running can be done with following terminal command lines:
   1. >gcc images.c functions.c -Wall
   2. >a.out < image1.dat

-or in Bash Shell run the script file:
+Or in Bash Shell run the script file:
 $ datScript.sh
 and then follow instructions after invoking the shell script.
 Below is **demo of how the script works**:
 ![demoScript](/demo_script.JPG)